Csalais3/Python_Tutorials/README.md

 # Python_Tutorials
-A repo of tutorials I have done to sharpen my python skills
+A repo of all the Python fundamentals that I should know.
+Personal Project to sharpen my fundamental skills.